yash-sharma1/docs-site/docs/atomic-swap.md

  * Function: *claim*
  * Prameters:
-    * _swapID: this is get from event, you can also calculate it from `calSwapID` function. calSwapID(randomNumberHash, {deputy ethereum address}, {hex encoding client binance address})
+    * _swapID: this is get from event, you can also calculate it from `calSwapID` function in the contract. calSwapID(randomNumberHash, {deputy ethereum address}, {hex encoding client binance address})
-    * _randomNumber: reveal your secret
+    * _randomNumber: reveal your randomNumber

 Example is [here](https://ropsten.etherscan.io/tx/0x9cf7cc7891b86987c4eef59e3b4950324d656e6937a38b91786894f52c76f41b)